Richard Lester, Principal

 Richard Lester has been Principal cello of the Chamber Orchestra of Europe since 1989.
 He has performed with the COE under conductors such as Claudio Abbado, Nikolaus Harnoncourt, Sir Roger Norrington, Paavo Berglund and Myung Whun Chung.

-He has made over 30 highly acclaimed recordings, twice winning the Gramophone award for best chamber-music.
-His recordings of the complete works of Mendelssohn for cello and piano with Susan Tomes, and a disc of Boccherini sonatas on period instruments are available on the Hyperion label.
+He has made over 40 highly acclaimed recordings, twice winning the Gramophone award for best chamber-music.
+His recordings of the complete works of Mendelssohn for cello and piano and a disc of Boccherini sonatas on period instruments are available on the Hyperion label.